ZOE-CA/DeepGD/README.md

     Replication-package
      .
      |
-     |---                     Pre-trained models used in the paper (LeNet-1, LeNet-4, LeNet-5, 12-Layer ConvNet, ResNet20)
+     |---  Final DeepGD                  Customized multi-objective search-based test selection method
      |
-     |---              Random samples (60 subsets with sizes of 100,...,1000) to replicate the paper's results
+     |---  BaseLine methods              All the used test selection baselines that have used in the paper.
      |
-     |---                            The preprocessing time related to VGG feature extaction on MNIST dataset
+     |---  Retraining                    The RQ2 experiment.

 Research Questions